kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 which can include asking a specific teammate, a chat channel, or posting to Stack Overflow.
 The format I've found most successful is this:

-1. What I'm trying to achieve and what you're seeing.
+1. What I'm trying to achieve and what I'm experiencing
 1. What research I've consulted so far
 1. What isn't working as I expect
 1. What I've tried so far